-These are the key advantages of taking out learner driver insurance cover:
+These are the key advantages of taking out learner driver insurance coverage:

-- Learner driver insurance cover is usually available for 30, 60 or 90 days and renewable until you pass.
+- Provisional insurance cover is usually available for 30, 60 or 90 days and is renewable until you pass.

-- Gives you the chance to start building your No Claims Bonus before you have even passed your driving test.
+- It allows you to start building your NCB before passing your driving test.

-- The learner driver insurance is Fully Comp so if you are in an accident, your fault or not, the Policy will cover any claim.
+- The learner driver insurance is Fully Comp, so the Policy will cover any claim if you are in an accident, your fault or not.

-- Most of these provisional driver policies require anyone who is supervising you to be 25 plus and have owned a Full UK license for at least three years.
+- Most of these provisional driver policies require anyone supervising you to be 25 plus and has owned a Full UK license for at least three years.

-- Most learner driver insurance imposes restrictions such as a driving time of 6 am to 10 pm, which reduces the cost.
+- Most learner drivers impose restrictions such as a driving time of 6 am to 10 pm, which reduces the cost.